-All Global Studies majors begin with a combination of four introductory courses, as a gateway to the major:
+All Global Studies majors begin the program with four introductory courses as a gateway to the major:

 - Global Studies 2096: Introduction to Global Studies (WI)